 Our membership is open to all leaders employed by the South Australian Department for Education as:

-- Assistant Principals or Senior Leaders (Band B2 and above)
+- Assistant Principals or Senior Leaders (Band B3 and above in any school)

-- Managers of Support Services and Leadership positions in the Department (if a substantive school leadership role has been previously held).
+- Department for Education Officers, such as managers of support services or leadership positions in the Department (only if a substantive school leadership role has been previously held)

 SASSLA is an Incorporated Association, managed by an Elected Board of school leaders.
 SASSLA retains a legal team through Tindall Gask Bentley Lawyers to assist members with legal and industrial matters.
 SASSLA is solely funded by members’ subscriptions which are tax deductible.
 Our mission is to be, “The Voice for South Australian State School Leaders”.